everydaycookingtips.com

 Preparation Steps

-• In a large bowl, combine the bread paste with onion powder, garlic powder, ground beef, ground pork, egg, brown sugar, kosher salt, and black pepper.
-Mix until well blended.
+• In a large bowl, combine ground beef, ground pork, breadcrumbs, milk, egg, onion, garlic, Worcestershire sauce, salt, pepper, and nutmeg.
+Mix gently until just combined; do not overmix.

 Notes